mhreza76/Bus_Train_Reaservation_System/README.md

 # Bus_Train_Reaservation_System

-This system is basically concerned with the reservation is done.
+This system is for reservation Bus or Train ticket.
-In this we showed how the reservation is done.
-What are the rules, regulation and procedure for reservation

 ## Sample Output